-4. Project Description (35 pages maximum).
+- 4. Project Description (35 pages maximum).
 The project description is the centerpiece of the RII Track-1 proposal.
-In addition to the requirements contained in GPG Chapter II C.2.d, the project description must include clear, succinct goals, objectives, and activities for proposed research, education, workforce development, and sustainability beyond the project period.
-This section of the proposal should present the activities to be facilitated by the RII Track-1 project in a clear, compelling way and describe how the infrastructure for which NSF support is being requested will enable successful pursuit of the jurisdiction's S&T goals and lead to increased competitiveness for NSF (non-EPSCOR) funding.
-The project description must contain:

-4.1 Status and Overview (3 pages maximum).
+In addition to the requirements contained in PAPPG Part I Chapter II C.2.d, the project description must include clear, succinct goals, objectives, and activities for proposed research, education, workforce development, and sustainability beyond the project period.
+This section of the proposal should present the activities to be facilitated by the RII Track-1 project in a clear, compelling way and describe how the requested NSF support will enable successful pursuit of the project goals and lead to increased competitiveness for NSF (non-EPSCoR) funding.
+The project description must contain: - 4.1 Status and Overview (3 pages maximum).
 Describe the current status of the jurisdiction's academic R&D enterprise, including the strengths, barriers, and opportunities for development of the academic institutions in support of overall R&D objectives.
-The proposal narrative should provide a convincing rationale for the project's scientific vision and indicate how the overall strategy, proposed implementation mechanisms, and infrastructure support will improve academic research competitiveness.

-4.2 Results from Relevant Prior NSF Support (2 pages maximum).
+The proposal narrative should provide a convincing rationale for the project's scientific vision and indicate how the overall strategy, proposed implementation mechanisms, and infrastructure support will mitigate the identified barriers and improve academic research competitiveness.
+The discussion in this section must explicitly describe the alignment of the proposed research with the STEM research priorities of the jurisdiction S&T Plan. - 4.2 Results from Relevant Prior NSF Support (2 pages maximum).
 A section on results from relevant prior NSF support must be included and the relevance of that support to the proposed activities explained.
 This section should include a description of the activities and impacts of previous RII awards, including major accomplishments in both intellectual merit and broader impacts.
 New hires from previous RII awards, their retention status, and the highlights of their research and education accomplishments including external grants, should be described.
 This section should indicate how many of the prior RII Track-1 awards' participants are part of this proposal.
-In addition, this section should summarize the coordination and synergy among EPSCoR and other NSF investments in the jurisdiction.

-4.3 Research and Education Program (25 pages maximum).
+In addition, this section should summarize the coordination and synergy among EPSCoR and other NSF investments in the jurisdiction. - 4.3 Research and Education Program (25 pages maximum).
 The Research and Education program is the focal point from which all other project elements derive.
 This plan is the primary element that will be judged during the merit review process for intellectual merit and broader impacts according to NSF merit review procedures.
 For each area proposed, provide a concise description of the research and education goals and intellectual focus, and describe the planned activities in sufficient detail to enable their scientific merit and broader impacts to be assessed.
 Present proposed research in each focus area in the context of other efforts in the field (with appropriate references), state the major challenges, and comment on novelty and/or originality of the proposed approach.
 The Research and Education description must contain sufficient details regarding the scientific hypotheses, goals, and research and training methods (laboratory, field, theoretical, computational, or other) such that experts in the field of proposed research or closely related fields may accurately judge the intellectual merit and broader impacts of the proposed research.
 Any proposed activities to develop, improve, and deploy cyberinfrastructure must be integrated with and appropriate to the pursuit of the RII Track-1 project goals.
-Innovative use of cyberinfrastructure and technologies to broadly engage institutions, organizations, and sectors across the jurisdiction are encouraged.
+Innovative use of cyberinfrastructure and technologies to broadly engage institutions, organizations, and sectors across the jurisdiction is encouraged.